Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/PostPP/FileConversions.md

     gl_grib_api -p FAFILE      -- excludes the extension zone ( "p" as in physical domain only)
 ```

 By default, **Makegrib** removes the biperiodic zone from FA files and creates GRIB files.
 HARMONIE data is produced on a Lambert projection.
 GRIB data can be interpolated onto different projections using gl_grib_api.
-Further information is available in the [gl_grib_api documentation] (../../HarmonieSystemDocumentation/PostPP/gl_grib_api.md).
+Further information is available in the [gl_grib_api documentation](../../HarmonieSystemDocumentation/PostPP/gl_grib_api.md).

 Forecast output is converted from FA to GRIB in [Makegrib](https://hirlam.org/trac/browser/Harmonie/scr/Makegrib?rev=release-43h2.beta.3) using the following command:
 ```bash